codeceptjs/CodeceptJS/docs/helpers/SeleniumWebdriver.md

 1. Download [PhantomJS](http://phantomjs.org/download.html)
 2. Run PhantomJS in WebDriver mode: `phantomjs --webdriver=4444`

-## Configuration
+### Configuration

 This helper should be configured in codecept.json

 -   `url` - base url of website to be tested
 -   `browser` - browser in which perform testing
--   `driver` - which protrator driver to use (local, direct, session, hosted, sauce, browserstack).
+-   `driver` - which protractor driver to use (local, direct, session, hosted, sauce, browserstack).
 By default set to 'hosted' which requires selenium server to be started.
 -   `restart` - restart browser between tests (default: true).
 -   `smartWait`: (optional) **enables SmartWait**; wait for additional milliseconds for element to appear.
 Enable for 5 secs: "smartWait": 5000
 -   `disableScreenshots` (optional, default: false)  - don't save screenshot on failure